-A chemist [MSc] and materials scientist [PhD] by training, Catharina started her first company in nanomaterials technology in 2012 during her PhD in Materials Science at Cambridge University.
+Catharina James is a chemist [MSc] and materials scientist [PhD] by training.
+Catharina started her first company in nanomaterials technology in 2012 during her PhD in Materials Science at Cambridge University.

 Her present business, DRCJ Consulting, facilitates innovation through collaboration between corporates and start-ups.
 Current client projects include the design of an innovative waste management plant for a developing market and establishing circularity in the use of polymers in packaging.

 Catharina is part of the Advisory Boards of the Linz Institute of Technology as well as the Austrian Future Academy.
 Her work was recognised at Manchester’s Wonder Materials exhibition currently exhibiting in the Hong Kong Science Museum.
 Catharina has been awarded Fellowship of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA) in recognition of her role in the design of new nanomaterial manufacturing systems.

 Watch Catharina’s TED Talk here